Transition Lead: Ms Laura Holliday firstname.lastname@example.org

 It is normal to feel a bit anxious about the transition to secondary school – anything unfamiliar can cause worry.
 At QKS, we will support your child to become more independent and confident about moving up to secondary school by providing timely information and opportunities to discover more about the QKS community.

-Our Transition Team consists of Mrs Holliday, Assistant Headteacher and Transition Lead, Miss Kerr, Permanent Head of Year 7, and Mrs McMorland, Special Educational Needs Transition Lead.
+Our Transition Team consists of Ms Holliday, Assistant Headteacher and Transition Lead, Miss Kerr, Permanent Head of Year 7, and Mrs Wade, SENCO.

-Mrs Holliday and Miss Kerr make primary visits to children and staff in Years 5 and 6.
-Mrs McMorland liaises with each primary school’s SENCO to ensure children joining us with SEN receive comprehensive support; this may include additional visits by Mrs McMorland to primary schools and/or additional QKS visits to ensure smooth transition.
+Ms Holliday and Miss Kerr make primary visits to children and staff in Years 5 and 6.
+Mrs Wade liaises with each primary school’s SENCO to ensure children joining us with SEN receive comprehensive support; this may include additional visits by one of our SEN team to primary schools and/or additional QKS visits to ensure smooth transition.
 Every child’s transition to secondary school should be a positive and exciting experience and it is our job to make the process as smooth as possible.

-Towards the end of Year 6, and beginning of Year 7, our Transition Team expands to include Form Tutors and additional support staff including: Mr Cooper, Key Stage 3 Support Mentor, Mrs Fitzgerald-Park, Education Welfare Officer and Helen and Holly, our School Counsellors, who support Year 7 students if needed.
+Towards the end of Year 6, and beginning of Year 7, our Transition Team expands to include Form Tutors and additional support staff including: Mrs Fitzgerald-Park, Pastoral Lead and Helen and Richard, our School Counsellors, who support Year 7 students if needed.

 In June, most primary schools participate in our ‘QKS Experience Day’.
 Year 5 students visit us for a day, completing various experiments in our modern science laboratories and taking part in Duke of Edinburgh survival skills to celebrate our DofE Champion School status.
 This is a great opportunity for children to begin to familiarise themselves with transition staff, teachers and the QKS environment.